Chiang Mai Flower Festival 2020: An Explosion of Colors

 During the festival, judges visit all the displays and ultimately pick winners in all the different categories.
 Meanwhile the street next to the park is closed off and vendors sell flower, plants, seeds and flower bulbs.

-The park is open from 9am to midnight throughout the three days of the festival.
+The park is open from 9 am till midnight throughout the three days of the festival.

 The Chiang Mai Flower Festival Parade

 The main event of the festival is its street parade.
-The parade takes place on Saturday the 2nd of February 2019 and starts off around 9am in the morning.
+The parade takes place on Saturday the 8th of February 2020 and starts off around 9 am in the morning.
 But don't worry, it is quite a slow procession, with the parade regularly pausing.
-So make sure you get a good spot around 10am at the city moat and you will see it all.
-The parade consists of around 25 beautifully decorated with thousands of flowers, petals and plants.
+So make sure you get a good spot around 10 am at the city moat and you will see it all.
+The parade consists of around 25 flower floats, beautifully decorated with thousands of flowers, petals and plants.
 These are alternated with a wide variety of marching bands, traditional dancers and performers including schoolchildren.
 Many of the floats feature Buddhist and typical Chiang Mai themes.
 You will for example not be able to miss the most fantastically colorful elephant idols you have ever seen.
 All the floats compete in their own yearly competition.